Type of Glaucoma and Their Treatment

 • Normal tension glaucoma—Normal tension glaucoma develops when an IOP of less than 21mmHg still causes damage to the eye nerve.
 This type of glaucoma can also be called low-tension glaucoma.
 It is believed to be associated with poor blood flow to the optic nerve, which causes cell death (death of cells that carry impulses from the retina to the brain).
 This kind of glaucoma can be diagnosed by repeated examinations by eye specialists to determine optic nerve damage or vision loss.

-• Secondary glaucoma—Secondary eye glaucoma occurs as a result of other eye conditions, such as injury, tumor, and inflammation, or in advanced cases of diabetes mellitus or cataracts.
+• Secondary glaucoma—Secondary eye glaucoma occurs due to other eye conditions, such as injury, tumor, inflammation, advanced diabetes mellitus, or cataracts.
 The problem may also occur due to the use of certain medications, such as steroids.
 The type of glaucoma may be mild or severe.
 The treatments depend on whether it is open or close-angle glaucoma.

 • Congenital glaucoma—Congenital glaucoma occurs when a baby is born with glaucoma.
 It is a rare inherited type of open-angle glaucoma.
 If your baby is diagnosed with congenital glaucoma, then this means your baby’s drainage area is not properly developed before birth.
 This causes elevated pressure in the eye, leading to vision loss from optic nerve damage and an enlarged eye.
 Early treatment with careprost drugs or surgery is critical in young children to preserve their sight.